agozillon/point-free/point-free/README.md

 Note: As long as EH and RTTI are enabled it should compile, for example the following command also works: cmake ../llvm -DLLVM_ENABLE_RTTI:BOOL=TRUE -DLLVM_ENABLE_EH:BOOL=TRUE -DLLVM_USE_LINKER=gold -DCMAKE_INSTALL_PREFIX=$NEW_LLVM/install -DCMAKE_BUILD_TYPE=Release

-4) Then after all configuartion files have compiled: make point-free
+4) Then after all configuration files have compiled: make point-free